-Lecturer: Prof. Alioscia Hamma Email: alioscia.hamma@unina.it Period: May - June | Hours: 6 Teaching mode: in presence In this short course, we build up upon the tools and problems given in the course Quantum Information, Complexity and Black Holes and discuss some problems
+Lecturer: Prof. Alioscia Hamma Email: alioscia.hamma@unina.it

+Period: May - June | Hours: 6

+In this short course, we build up upon the tools and problems given in the course Quantum Information, Complexity, and Black Holes and discuss some problems that naturally lead to open questions and potential research topics.

-Black Hole Physics - part 2
+Black hole physics - part 2